herrsaid/ft_transcendence/README.md

 - **Backend**: The backend was built using Nest.js, providing a robust and scalable server framework.

 - **Containerization**: Docker was utilized for containerization, enabling consistent deployment across various environments.

+- **database**: This project utilizes PostgreSQL as the database management system

 ## Contributions

-As a team member, I played a pivotal role in the development process.
+As a team of 3 members, I played a pivotal role in the development process.
 My contributions included:

-- **Game Functionality**: Focused on developing the core game mechanics, including ball physics, player movement, and scoring.
+- **User Authentication**:
+  - Implemented a robust user authentication system to secure user accounts and login sessions.

+- **Two-Factor Authentication (2FA)** with Google**:
+  - Integrated Google's 2FA for an added layer of security, enhancing user account protection.

+- **Friend Requests and Blocks**:
+  - Designed and implemented a system for sending and accepting friend requests, as well as blocking unwanted interactions.

+- **Public and Private Profiles**:
+  - Created user interface elements for both public and private profiles, allowing users to control their visibility and share relevant information.

+- **Dashboard**:
+  - Developed a user-friendly dashboard providing an overview of a player's activity, including match history, statistics, and notifications.

+- **Leaderboard**:
+  - Designed and implemented the leaderboard feature to showcase top players based on various metrics.

+These contributions were instrumental in shaping the functionality and user experience of the project, ensuring a secure and engaging environment for all players.

 - **User Interface Design**: Actively participated in the design of the user interface, ensuring an intuitive and engaging player experience.